earik87/earik87.github.io/aboutme.md

 ---
 title: "About Me"
-permalink: "/about/"
+permalink: "/aboutme/"
 layout: page
 ---

 Hi!
-I am Enis Arik.
-I am a software engineer.
+My name is Enis Arik and I am a software engineer.
+In this blog, I will be writing about software and other things.
+I am interested in back-end programming, data visualization in python, coffee and soccer.